-The Wuhan coronavirus is a zoonotic disease, which means it originated in animals and spilled over to humans.
+The novel coronavirus that causes COVID-19 is a zoonotic disease, which means it originated in animals and spilled over to humans.
 Three quarters of infectious diseases are zoonotic spillovers.
 These include AIDS, Ebola, and SARS.
 The 1918 influenza pandemic, which infected half a billion people worldwide and killed 50 million of them, was avian in origin.

 This latest outbreak of a zoonotic is believed to have spread from a wild animal market in Wuhan, China.
 Chinese authorities, who came under harsh criticism for secrecy during the 2003 SARS outbreak, have shut down such markets, strictly regulated travel, and closed tourist sites this time.
 Foreign nationals are being withdrawn from Wuhan.
 Cases have so far been confirmed in Australia, Cambodia, Canada, France, German, Hong Kong, Japan, Macao, Malaysia, Nepal, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, United Arab Emirates, the United States, and Vietnam.
 The vast majority of cases have been in China, where the disease has already outstripped the 2003 SARS outbreak.

 Since these zoonotic diseases are products of the increasingly intermeshed human/environment interface, some, like attorney Rebecca Lipman, say that environmental law should be used to “reduce the likelihood of future zoonotic outbreaks.”
 In Virginia Environmental Law Journal, Lipman summarizes international and domestic health and regulatory regimes and proposes a new legal framework for addressing future zoonotic spillovers.

 “We can do more than just react faster to zoonotic outbreaks,” Lipman writes.
 “In the U.S., each branch of the federal government can take action to help prevent future outbreaks.”